arsham/expipe/README.md

 ```

 ## TODO
+- [ ] Decide how to show GC information correctly
 - [ ] Read from multiple sources
 - [ ] Use dates on index names
 - [ ] Read from other providers; python etc.